The home of the digital future

 And digitization has had a huge impact on processes in business, with key concepts including smart factories, big data, mobile solutions and IT security, to name but a few.

-of German IT companies are based in Bavaria
+40 per cent of German IT companies are based in Bavaria

 The quality of Bavaria as an ICT location has been confirmed internationally.
-Not only did Microsoft founder Bill Gates once praise Bavaria as the “high-tech Mecca” of Europe – a study by the European Commission has now named Munich Europe's top ICT location, ahead of even London and Paris.
+Not only did Microsoft founder Bill Gates once praise Bavaria as the “high-tech Mecca” of Europe – a study by the European Commission named Munich Europe's top ICT location, ahead of even London and Paris.

 Companies enjoy success wherever the conditions are right